shapelets/shapelets-compute/doc/user/whatissc.rst

 * Shapelets-Compute goes at great length to offer a similar API to NumPy, creating a seamless experience when coding new algorithms to run in either Shapelets-Compute or Shapelets server side.

-* :ref:`Shapelets Arrays` are our internal abstraction to work with dense array and tensors.
+* *ShapeletsArrays* are our internal abstraction to work with dense array and tensors.
 The compatibility with the rest the Python infrastructure and libraries is achieved by implementing `Buffer Protocol`_ on top of ArrayFire_ abstractions.